voedger/reqmd/worklog.md

 ### 020: System tests

-- Chat.S37T: Create a plan how to build system tests.
+- *Chat.S37T: Create a plan how to build system tests*👍
+  - SysTestFixture

-- Insiders.Chat.S37.Is it clear how to implement SysTestFixture?
-Ask questions
+- *Insiders.Chat.S37.Is it clear how to implement SysTestFixture?
+Ask questions*

 First attempt:

 ```markdown
 Based on the provided documents, I still need significant clarification about the `SysTestFixture` implementation.
 Here are more specific questions to guide our discussion: